-- The values of mortgage related assets have been adversely affected by the COVID-19 pandemic. - The Company uses third-party servicers to directly service the loans underlying its Servicing Related Assets which exposes the Company to the risk that such third-party servicers fail to comply with applicable law, including data protection and privacy laws, and the requirements of the Agencies that own those loans. - · Relatively high rates of prepayments on residential mortgage loans adversely affect the values of the Company's assets. - The Company relies on financial modeling to value its Servicing Related Assets. - · The Company uses leverage to increase returns, but it exposes the Company to margin calls on its investable assets.
+- The Company uses third-party servicers to directly service the loans underlying its Servicing Related Assets which exposes the Company to the risk that such third-party servicers fail to comply with applicable law, including data protection and privacy laws, and the requirements of the Agencies that own those loans. - Relatively high rates of prepayments on residential mortgage loans adversely affect the values of the Company's assets. - The Company relies on financial modeling to value its Servicing Related Assets. - .
+The Company cannot predict the impact future actions by the U.S. Federal Reserve will have on the Company's business, and any such actions may negatively impact the Company. - The Company uses leverage to increase returns, but it exposes the Company to margin calls on its investable assets.